For Pre-K – 12th Grade

 Specially designed by the humane education team at the Humane Society of Huron Valley, our Animal Care Education (ACE) programs meet many Common Core and State Standards.

-Each ACE presentation is $55 and includes up to 40 participants (or 2 classrooms) within Washtenaw County or Plymouth Township.
-(Just outside our area?
-We can extend for a small fee; contact us for more.)
+Each ACE presentation is $55 and includes up to 40 participants (or 2 classrooms) within Washtenaw County, Canton, Northville or Plymouth Township.
+We’re sorry – but we are unable to travel outside of these areas at this time.
+You may wish to check out our virtual options above or bring your group to HSHV for our field trip program.
 Add a shelter dog visit for an additional $20!
 A limited amount of partial scholarships may be available for schools in financial need.
+Please inquire for more details.

 For Pre-K – 2nd Grade